-This definition of NPI is broad.
-Two or more pieces of publically available information that are collected with the intention of influencing a consumer credit decision can be considered NPI.
-If you have an individual's name or address, that does not necessarily amount to NPI; however, add the fact that that individual is involved in a real estate transaction and it becomes NPI.
-You must take into account the context in which the information is obtained and, as you can see, most information that one would handle in a real estate transaction will rise to the standard when viewed collectively.
+This definition of NPI is rather broad in that two or more pieces of publically available information can be collected with the intention of influencing a consumer credit decision and be considered NPI.
+If you have an individual's name or address, that does not amount to NPI.
+Add the fact that that individual is involved in a real estate transaction and it becomes NPI.
+As you can see, most information that one would handle in a real estate transaction will rise to the standard when viewed collectively.

-What is the Gramm-Leach-Bliley Act and Why Does It Matter to You?
+What is Gramm-Leach-Bliley Act (GLB)?

-GLB was enacted as regulation for the financial sector.
-If you were a financial institution and collected NPI from consumers, then you were covered.
-GLB's restrictions extend to businesses that receive NPI from covered financial institutions.
+GLB was first enacted for the financial sector.
+If you were a financial institution and collected NPI from consumers, then you were required to comply.
+GLB goes on to include restrictions on businesses that receive NPI from covered financial institutions.
 If you fell into this category, your activities would be limited to the collection, use, storage, and disposal of NPI.
 The requirements of GLB basically extend to all parties that are providing "financial services."
 Section 4(k)(6) of the Bank Holding Company Act extended these privacy rules to all financial activities, specifically including "providing real estate settlement services."